Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 <h3 id="sigma-and-its-renderers">Sigma and its renderers</h3>

-What sigma call a *renderer* is a mere function aiming at displaying the graph on screen.
+What sigma calls a *renderer* is a mere function aiming at displaying the graph on screen.

 You can therefore ask sigma to display the graph using different renderers such as the built-in `canvas` and `webgl` ones.